nealbarshes-protocols/nealbarshes-protocols.github.io/Education/OrientationResidentsFellows/AboutOurTeam.md

 The clinical protocols and workflows contained on these webpages will help ensure **consistency**.
 We are fond of **communication** that is accurate, succint and direct (rather than indirect, layered, or hierarchical).
 Team-wide communication occurs in our [team morning report](https://nealbarshes-protocols.github.io/Education/MorningReport.html), Mondays and Thursdays at 0745am.

-In addition to morning report, **continuous improvement** is developed at M&M conference with presentations using this [full M&M slide  template](https://nealbarshes-protocols.github.io/assets/VascularTeam_Mtg_M&M_SlideTemplate.pptx) or this [brief M&M slide template](https://nealbarshes-protocols.github.io/assets/VascularTeam_Mtg_M&M_SlideTemplate_ChartCompletion.pptx).
+In addition to morning report, **continuous improvement** is developed at M&M conference with presentations.
 Hospital systems issues should be reported using the Veterans Healthcare Administration's [“Joint Patient Safety Reporting” (JPSR)](https://ias.csd.disa.mil/amserver/RUI/?realm=/pki&goto=https%3A%2F%2Fpatientsafety.csd.disa.mil%3A443%2F).

 <br>

 ## Our team has been recognized for earning _patient trust_.

-Develop these habits to earn trust with patients and family members:
-1. Introduce yourself and state your role.
-2. Spend at least 50% of your interaction in <b>listening</b>.
-3. Make no promises you can't keep.
-(In general, underpromising and overproducing is best).
-4. Be comfortable saying "I don't know, but I'll find out."
-Then find out and follow up.
-5. Explain <b>everything</b> you are going to do.
-6. Make sure someone talks to family / friend after the case.
+Specifically, through hospital-wide recognition for high (92+%) trust ratings from clinic encounters and through recognitions for trust of individual staff surgeons.

 ## Our team has been recognized for _high quality teaching_.

 All our faculty are dedicated to surgical education.
-Our staff surgeons has been recognized with multiples awards for teaching efforts and have held educational leadership positions within the College.
+Our staff surgeons have been recognized with multiple teaching awards from Baylor College of Medicine and have held educational leadership positions within the College.
 We are all committed to helping you grow, especially through **high-quality feedback**:

 <blockquote style="border: 2px solid ##f6ff7a; font-style: normal; padding: 15px; font-size:16px; background-color: ##fdffde;">
 "The acquisition of skills requires a regular environment, and adequate opportunity to practice, and <b>rapid and unequivocal feedback about the correctness of thoughts and actions</b>.
 When these conditions are fulfilled, skill eventually develops, and the intuitive judgments and choices that quickly come to mind will mostly be accurate.”
 Daniel Kahneman, <i>Thinking Fast and Slow</i></blockquote>